Manfeild, 11 Jan 1976

 Notes on the cars:

-- Chevron B29 [29-75-30] (Brian Redman): New to Team Warsteiner Eurorace for Hans Binder to drive in Formula 2, using a BMW engine.
-Then to Brian Redman who drove it in the 1976 New Zealand Internationals, still with its 2-litre BMW engine, as part of the Fred Opert team.
+- Chevron B29 [29-75-30] (Brian Redman): Built as a works development car, and tested by Brian Redman.
+Then entered by Jörg Obermoser's Team Warsteiner Eurorace for Hans Binder to drive in Formula 2 with a Rosche BMW engine, when it was reported to be chassis 32.
+Brian Redman drove it in the 1976 New Zealand Internationals, still with its 2-litre BMW engine, this time as part of the Fred Opert team.
 Sold in New Zealand to David Oxton, fitted with a Formula Pacific BDA engine and raced in the New Zealand Formula Pacific series in January 1977.
 Then to Eric Morgan for Gold Star and International races from 1977 to 1981.
 Sold to Chris Read for 1982.
 Later history with the car indicates that it was sold by Read to Kenny Smith in 1991, then to Brian Sampson in 1992, then Peter Whelan in 2000, and Miles Jackson in 2008.

 - Lola T332 ['HU22-2'] (Bruce Allison): Effectively a new Lola T332 built for Kevin Bartlett to replace the T330 crashed at Pukekohe in January 1974.
 Raced by Bartlett in the Australian Gold Star from August 1974 onwards.
 To Bruce Allison for 1975 and raced in Australian Gold Star 1975, and New Zealand and Australian Internationals 1976, but crashed and heavily damaged at Oran Park 1 Feb.
 Rebuilt again on another T332 tub and raced by Allison later in 1976.
 Sold by Allison to Martin Sampson of Magnum Wheels, and raced for him by Kevin Bartlett in the 1977 Australian Internationals 1977, by Alan Jones at Surfers after he wrecked his T332C HU61, then by Johnnie Walker in September 1977, and in Australia in 1978 and 1979.
 Sampson retired the car after 1979, and it was displayed at the Birdwood Museum until sold to Bob Minogue in 1987.
 Raced for Minoque by Barry Ward in 1987, then sold to Paul Cromarty (Aus), then Adrian Whapham (NZ) in 1994 or 1995.
 To Stan Redmond (Christchurch, NZ) by 2001 and raced in F5000 Tasman Revival series.
 To Peter Sundberg (Auckland, New Zealand) 2009.
 To David Banks (Auckland, New Zealand) and raced by him in the 2017/18 Tasman Revival series.
 More information about Lola T332 'the Kevin Bartlett car'